 One-third of the global food produced for human consumption is wasted every year, and wasted food results in wasted money and precious natural resources.
 To combat this, we can all incorporate simple sustainable food-saving practices every day.
-Here are ten simple tips to protect the planet, save money, and enjoy the food you have at home for Earth Month and beyond.
+Here are ten simple tips to protect the planet, save money, and enjoy the food you have at home.

 The food we eat has a massive environmental impact, and every bite can help or hinder climate change.
 However, the more whole plants you eat, the more you’re likely to reduce food waste from restaurants and other sources.
 It’s okay to feel a little guilty when you know you have greens in the fridge that will go bad if you don’t eat them.
 Save the takeout for another day and enjoy those greens steamed, sautéed, or wilted in a hearty vegan stew.